e.

 UNSW School of Psychiatry

-Burnout: identifying burnout and pathways to recovery.
-A research update.
+Burnout and pathways to recovery.

 Prof Sarah Whittle(opens in new tab)